Board of Directors

 Mr. Aaronson is a retired mathematics and science educator from the University of California’s Lawrence Hall of Science in Berkeley.
 His concerns about population growth arose from his stint as a Peace Corps Volunteer in the Philippines and experiencing the 400% population increase in his native California.
 He is a board member of the El Cerrito Trailtrekkers, a group building urban trails and volunteers with several organizations, including the Tilden Botanical Gardens, the East Bay Depot for Creative Reuse and the West Edge Opera Company.
 He earned his BA from the University of California at Berkeley in Physical Science and an MA in Science Education from San Jose State University.

-With a Master's degree in Urban Planning from UCLA and has served as an executive or partner in several Southern California architect/planning firms and was President of Marilyn Brant & Associates.
+With a Master's degree in Urban Planning from UCLA she has served as an executive or partner in several Southern California architect/planning firms and was President of Marilyn Brant & Associates.
 Her population interest began with her service on President Nixon’s Commission on Population Growth and the American Future (1970-72).
 She served on the board of the international Population Crisis Committee for 23 years.
 She founded and chaired the Population Education Committee, which merged into Population Communication, Inc. She served on the board of PCI for 8 years.
 She also has a strong record of service on government committees and numerous corporate, educational, non-profit and civic boards.

 A graduate of Stanford University who served in the U.S. Army in World War II, Mr. Fletcher joined Home Federal as a management trainee in 1950 and was Chairman of the Board when he retired in 1992.
 He was formerly Director of the Federal Home Loan Bank of San Francisco, and is currently President of Investors Leasing Corporation, a Real Estate investment company.
 Active in many non-profit organizations, he is currently a member of the San Dieguito Boys & Girls Clubs.
 He is a life time member of The Salvation Army Advisory Board, served as President of the United Way of San Diego, sat on the Stanford University Athletic Board, was Founding Director of the San Diego Economic Development Corporation, Trustee at University of San Deigo and Trustee at Sharp Hospital, San Diego.

 A fifth-generation Californian concerned with quality of life and urban density issues in the State, attended Occidental College, Westmont College and UC Santa Barbara graduate school in Asian Studies focusing on Japanese language and Chinese history.
 He has enjoyed a long career as an Asian art dealer and appraiser and served on the board of the Pacific Asia Museum in Pasadena as well having been appointed the chair of the Museum`s 2013 gala fundraiser held at the California Club in Los Angeles.
 Keith also serves on the boards of the Courthouse Legacy Foundation as well as the Trust for Historic Preservation, a joint effort with the state of California in preserving and interpreting numerous historic sites in Santa Barbara County.
-He helped spearhead as co-chair the Trust`s 50th anniversary celebration this year, bringing attention to El Presidio de Santa Barbara, a State park and historic landmark.
+He helped spearhead as co-chair the Trust`s 50th anniversary celebration, bringing attention to El Presidio de Santa Barbara, a State park and historic landmark.
 Concerned with the effect that population shifts have on rural communities, Keith has served as a commissioner to the County Historic Landmarks Commission, representing the 2nd Supervisorial district of Santa Barbara county.
 His family's long history in agricultural pursuits makes him especially sensitive to changes in the demographics of rural ranching and farming communities.

 Judith graduated from Stanford University with a BFA in Art & Architecture and founded an interior design firm with a practice in Los Angeles and Santa Barbara.
 Her extensive volunteer commitments have included being President of the Community Arts Music Association, the Stanford Alumni Club Santa Barbara County, the Santa Barbara Museum of Art Women’s Board and the Junior League Sustainers and she is currently President of the Little Town Club.
 She has previously held board positions in the National Charity League, the Los Positas Park Foundation, the Music Academy of the West, and is currently a board member for Opera Santa Barbara, the Cottage Hospital Rehabilitation Foundation and active in several other non-profit groups.